2022 Update: The Lease Renegotiation Bonanza

 - Add Liberal Termination Rights by Wireless Carrier while Removing Any Termination Rights the Landowner Has

 - Give the Wireless Carrier Power of Attorney to Submit Permit and Zoning Applications

 - Increased Expansion Rights at Fixed or No Additional Rent

 - Revision to Permitted Use Language

-We do have additional insight based upon the priorities to which each carrier places on various clauses in their renegotiation efforts.
+We have additional insight based upon the priorities each carrier places on various clauses in their renegotiation efforts.
 We further believe that the scale of the renegotiation efforts by each carrier is indicative of their future concerns.

-AT&T: By far the most aggressive in 2017 in attempting to renegotiate their leases.
-Based upon our landowner and small to mid-size tower client inquiries, AT&T is using multiple outside vendors to renegotiate their agreements.
+AT&T: AT&T has been the most aggressive over time in attempting to renegotiate its leases.
+AT&T uses multiple outside vendors to renegotiate their agreements.
 These vendors are even going as far as having term sheets for new tower leases signed with landowners on adjacent properties next to our client’s tower or rooftop sites as a means of encouraging our client to renegotiate.
 These efforts extend from small landowners with single sites to tower companies with hundreds of sites.
 AT&T seems significantly more focused on procuring unlimited expansion rights and revisions to the permitted use language than other carriers in their renegotiation efforts.

 If you have concerns about a letter or proposal you have received, please don’t hesitate to contact us.
-We will gladly review your situation, see if there is anything to be concerned with, and if so, make a fair and reasonable proposal to you for services.
+We will gladly review your situation for free to see if there is anything to be concerned with, and if so, we’ll make a fair and reasonable proposal to you for services.
 Your inquiry to us will be kept confidential, and there is no obligation to pay us anything until you sign a contract for services.